-Generally, when research writers need to develop an outline, they think in linear terms — i.e., I need to cover A, B, C, and D. While this works in some cases (such as when developing a narrative or a progressive argument), linear thinking can sometimes inhibit creative thinking and lead to writer’s block.
+Generally, when research writers develop an outline, they think in linear terms — i.e., I need to cover A, B, C, and D. While this works in some cases (such as when developing a narrative or a progressive argument), linear thinking can sometimes inhibit creative thinking and lead to writer’s block.

-TOPIC (expressed in a topic sentence)
+TOPIC (expressed with a topic sentence)

 3-4 supporting sentences.